Barbara Gittings & Kay Lahusen — Part 2

 Kay participated in GAA protests, called “zaps,” and reported for the GAY newspaper.
 And, as she had in the past, she also worked as a photographer, recording this new era of gay liberation.
 She also co-authored a book with Randy Wicker called The Gay Crusaders.

 Barbara and Kay remained a couple until Barbara’s death in 2007.
-Kay lives in an assisted living facility outside Philadelphia.
-She does not know what happened to the dinosaurs.
+Kay died in 2021.
+She did not remember what happened to the dinosaurs.

 For more information on what you’ve heard in this episode, have a look at some of the resources that follow below.